Course Content

 • Web Application Firewalls (WAFs) like Sucuri log every blocked attempt

-• Fine-tune firewall rules to reduce false positives
+• Reviewing these logs helps you: Understand attack patterns, identify persistent threats, and fine-tune firewall rules to reduce false positives

 Best Practice: Set up email alerts and review WAF logs monthly.